Automated Reinforcement Learning: An Overview

 \section{Automating Neural Network Architecture}

-Combining DNNs and RL introduces several successful algorithms in solving complex problems like COPs and video games.
-Although using DNNs improves the quality of function approximation, the performance of the DRL algorithms highly depends on proper structure of DNNs.
+Combining DNNs and RL introduces several successful algorithms for solving complex problems like COPs and video games.
+Although using DNNs improves the quality of function approximation, the performance of the DRL algorithms highly depends on the proper structure of DNNs.
 Different methods have been proposed in the literature for automatically defining the best DNN structures.
-These methods can be categorized as hyper-parameters optimization; however, we assign a separate section to emphasize on their importance.
+These methods can be categorized as hyper-parameters optimization; however, we assign a separate section to emphasize their importance.

 In \cite{zoph2016neural}, a recurrent neural network - the controller - is trained with reinforcement learning where the outputs of this RNN determine the architecture of another neural network - the child network - that is used for prediction.
-The child network is configured by the controller and it is trained using a dataset.
-The obtained performance is used as reward for training the controller.
-This approach is originally developed for supervised learning, although deriving optimal architecture of a neural network can be helpful for other domains.
+The child network is trained on a dataset, and its performance is the reward for training the controller; although developed for supervised learning, the approach extends to other domains.

 According to \cite{zoph2018learning}, applying the method presented in \cite{zoph2016neural} directly on large datasets is computationally expensive.
-The solution introduced in \cite{zoph2018learning} is to search on a proxy dataset which is rather small, and then transfer the learned network architecture to a large dataset.
-The search process is the same as \cite{zoph2016neural} where a RNN provides the architecture of the child network.
-The search space in this work contains generic convolutional cells that are expressed in terms of repeated motifs in various CNNs like combination of convolutional filter banks.
-Two types of convolutional cells are introduced with feature maps of the same dimension and half size, respectively.
-The final CNN architecture is a combination of these cells.
-The controller receives the output of previous cells and generate the next architecture of the final CNN.
+The solution introduced in \cite{zoph2018learning} is to search on a proxy dataset, which is rather small, and then transfer the learned network architecture to a large dataset.
+The search space contains generic convolutional cells expressed as repeated motifs, and the final architecture is a combination of two cell types whose feature maps have the same and half dimensions, respectively.